International Day of Women & Girls in Science

 Here are just a few of the brilliant women scientists from Animal Free Research UK and around the country:

-Kate is currently part of the Animal Free Research UK funded Mini Hearts Project at the University of Nottingham, where she is developing animal-free ‘mini-hearts’ by using human stem cells to help discover new drugs which could one day lead to ways to treat and help protect patients suffering from cardiac fibrosis – a prevailing cause of heart failure in the UK.
+Nguyen is currently part of the Animal Free Research UK funded Mini Hearts Project at the University of Nottingham, where she is developing animal-free ‘mini-hearts’ by using human stem cells to help discover new drugs which could one day lead to ways to treat and help protect patients suffering from cardiac fibrosis – a prevailing cause of heart failure in the UK.

 “Throughout history, women have pioneered research within science, technology, engineering, and mathematics (STEM) subjects.
 Though at times these contributions have been overlooked and undervalued or even forgotten.
 I am incredibly proud to be a one of many women in STEM research today.